XingxinHE/Hex/pages/Matrix-Vector Products.md

 # 🏷Categories
 - Matrix-Vector Multiplication has 2 picture, by rows and by columns.
-## Rows Picture in Matrix-Vector Multiplication
+## 🔖Rows Picture in Matrix-Vector Multiplication
 - ✒Notation
     - $$
       \begin{bmatrix}